You’ll find our majestic herd of eastern black rhinos in our Tsavo habitat.

-You'll find our eight living in small groups.
+You'll find our herd living in small groups.
 We might place a breeding pair together, or a mother with her young.
 You might also see a couple of adult females together sometimes with a male.